 How to Get There

 Free shuttle buses run from Tsuwano Station to the Nagomi Road Station where there are plenty of food stalls and also kagura performances, theatrical music and dance dedicated to the Shinto gods.

 From here it is just a few minutes walk to Washibara Hachimangu Shrine.

 When to come

 Tsuwano Yabusame Festival is held the second Sunday of April.
-However, you can also attend event rehearsal the day before there are also practices that you can attend.
+However, you can also attend event rehearsal the day before.

 Yabusame, established in the 12th century, is both a martial art and entertainment for the deities.
 This Shinto activity is usually held at shrines, but here in Tsuwano, in the remote mountains of Shimane Prefecture , is the only place in Japan with a surviving, single-purpose yabusame ground.